gravitational/teleport/docs/2.5/quickstart-enterprise.md

 ## Configuring SSO

-The local account is good for administrative purposes but regular users of Teleport Enterprise should be using a single sign on (SSO) mechanism commonly availalbe by SSO providers that commonly implement SAML or OIDC protocols.
+The local account is good for administrative purposes but regular users of Teleport Enterprise should be using a Single Sign-On (SSO) mechanism commonly availalbe by SSO providers that commonly implement SAML or OIDC protocols.

-Take a look at [SSH via Single Sign-on](ssh_sso/) chapter learn the basics of integrating Teleport with SSO providers.
+Take a look at the [SSH via Single Sign-on](ssh_sso/) chapter learn the basics of integrating Teleport with SSO providers.
 We have the following detailed guides for configuring SSO providers: